 However, breeding for enhanced thermal tolerance poses significant challenges.
-These include an incomplete understanding of the genetic and physiological mechanisms underlying heat resistance, the interactive effects of concurrent stresses such as drought, uncertainty regarding the optimal developmental stages for selection, and the absence of reliable, high-throughput screening methods for physiological traits associated with heat tolerance.
+These include an incomplete understanding of the genetic and physiological mechanisms underlying heat resistance, the interactive effects of concurrent stresses such as drought, uncertainty regarding the optimal developmental stages for selection, and the absence of reliable, high-throughput screening methods for physiological traits associated with heat tolerance (cite).
 Elucidating the interrelationships among morphological and physiological traits linked to heat resilience is essential for establishing effective selection criteria.
 Correlation analyses at both genotypic and phenotypic levels can offer valuable insights into these trait associations.
 The strength and direction of such correlations can inform breeding strategies aimed at improving heat tolerance.
 Accordingly, the present study was undertaken to explore these associations and contribute to the development of more resilient wheat genotypes.

 Materials and Methods